AndrewZures/tic-tac-go/README.md

      b.
 Also, you may try to use the `go_setup` script, although it may not work on all systems

-2.  clone this repository in your go source folder.
-Alternatively "get get github.com/AndrewZures/tictactoe" should work
+2.  run "go get github.com/AndrewZures/tictactoe"

 3. cd to tictactoe/